GeekHaven/WebD-Selection-23-24-Final-Tasks/backend.md

 ## Unveiling the Mastery

-- **The Gaze of Evaluation** (10 points)
+- **The Gaze of Evaluation**
    - Crafting a journey of seamless backend routes, breathing life into your digital realm.
    - Safeguarding the Sanctuary - Fortifying your APIs with the cloak of authentication and authorization.
    - Nurturing a Realm of Elegance - Adorning your code with elegance, structure, and clarity.
    - The Dance of Asynchrony - Weaving asynchronous spells to orchestrate seamless enchantments.
-   - Realms of Real-Time (5 points): Elevate your creation by breathing the spirit of real-time updates into your mystical world.
+   - Realms of Real-Time : Elevate your creation by breathing the spirit of real-time updates into your mystical world.

 ## Presenting Your Tome